yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 :white_check_mark: 11.1 What Is Strength And Weakness?

-> - Strength : simple and uniform Interface, cachable
+> - Strength : Simple and uniform Interface, cachable
-> - Weakness : need to create multiple requests to get complex data
+> - Weakness : Need to create multiple requests to get complex data
 <br/>

-:white_check_mark: 11.2 How To Solve The problem 11?
+:white_check_mark: 11.2 How To Solve Problem 11.1?

-> - GraphQL allow using one entry point to get all data, doesn’t like restful api which needs to call multiple times to get enough data.
+> - `GraphQL allow using one entry point to get all data`, doesn’t like restful api which needs to call multiple times to get enough data.
 And what your get is what you search, it also can reduce the requests.

 ```
 Serach：